justfaisa/discord-rubybot/README.md

-# discordruby-bot
-Simple bot made with discordrb
+a simple bot made with `discordrb` library